FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_intro/apriltag-intro.rst

 It’s also possible to evaluate **non-AprilTag images** from the same camera and/or a second camera.
-For example, the SDK can estimate the horizontal angle (or Bearing) of an object detected with **TensorFlow**, another FTC vision technology.
+For example, the SDK can estimate the horizontal angle (or Bearing) of an object detected with **TensorFlow**, another vision technology employed in *FIRST* Tech Challenge.
 Advanced teams might consider active camera pointing control, to keep an AprilTag or other object in view.

 Annotations
 -----------

-In the FTC preview (RC phone screen or DS Camera Stream), an official recognized AprilTag will display a **colored border** and its numeric **ID code**.
+In the preview (RC phone screen or DS Camera Stream), an official recognized AprilTag will display a **colored border** and its numeric **ID code**.
 These **annotations** allow easy visual confirmation of recognition: